davidedmundson/plasmoid_loader/README.txt

 Out of process plasmoids

 Rollout plan:
-  - make bodge system for hosting random processes (DONE)
+  - make bodge system for hosting random processes as a demo (DONE) - 2017q4

+  - fix popups, use direct EGL (DONE) - 2018q2

   - make infra for hosting random custom content OOP in a proper organised way (WIP)

   - make a process that mostly shoves existing content into this interface.
-(WIP)
+  (want to do it in this order, so we base design around what we want, not designing API for shimming existig stuff)

   - port some of our obscure kdeplasma-addons applet to use it (like binary-clock or something)

-  - deploy
+  - deploy that

-  - port our main applets
+  - fix up so that all our main plasmoids work (except maybe notifications)

+  - make plasmashell do this by default for store plasmoids (probably 2 years from now)

+  - replace plasmashell binary with a thinner client wrapper that only wraps external stuff?
+Plasma 6.0 material (easily 3-4 years from now)

   ====